GlasgowCpp/WindowsToolz/README.md

 # .MSI file

-It has a feature tree, which allows you to configure what features do you want to install.
+In one you can set a custom path, which allows you to install to whatever folder you like

 # .EXE file

-It's a basic installation setup, it doesn't come with a feature tree, but it also automatically installs VC Redist, as it is required to run the program.
+It's a basic installation setup, it doesn't come with a custom path, but it also automatically installs VC Redist, as it is required to run the program.

 # WHICH FILE SHOULD YOU CHOOSE?

-If you want to choose to have a shortcut on your Desktop or in the Start Menu, choose the .MSI file.
+If you want to set up a custom path choose the .MSI file.

-The .EXE file automatically adds the shortcuts, and comes with the VC Redist package.
+The .EXE file automatically installs in the default path (C:\\Program Files (x86)\\Windows Toolz), and comes with the VC Redist package.

 # REQUIREMENTS